Automattic/vip-workflow-plugin/README.md

 ### Editorial Metadata

-A post type that's supported at first, and then unsupported is used to make posts, then those posts will still show editorial metadata fields.
+If a post is created as a type that supports Editorial Metadata, that metadata will remain even if the post type is modified not to support Editorial Metadata.
+In other words, once a post is created with Editorial Metadata fields, those fields will remain regardless of configuration changes.

 ## Code Filters